St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 Please check the cathedral calendar for special closures

-Art Fund and Tate members will receive 50% off tickets to enter the Cathedral.
+Art Fund - National Art Pass and Tate members can receive 50% off day admission tickets bought on arrival at the Cathedral.

 Free short viewings

-Every day (Monday - Friday) short escorted visits to the installation will take place at 11.30am and 2.15pm for those not visiting as regular
+Every day (Monday - Friday) short visits to view the installations are possible at 11.30am and 2.15pm for those not visiting as regular

 sightseers.
-Please arrive at the main west entrance for these.
+Please arrive at the main west entrance and request this.

 Press & Media